cksystemsteaching/selfie/book.md

 This is seminal work on computer architecture that belongs in any computer science library.
 Make sure to get the latest edition that features the machine model (RISC-V) we introduce below and use throughout the book.

-An Introduction to Information Theory: Symbols, Signals and Noise by John R. Pierce
+Information Theory: A Tutorial Introduction by James V. Stone

 This is a book that takes the topic of this chapter a lot further.
 If you are interested in the fundamentals of information and are not afraid of mathematical formulae, add it to your computer science library and reading list.